Purification and Perturbations of Communication and Repeated Games

-In section \ref{sec:app.rg} we study the implications of this principle in repeated games with imperfect monitoring (specifically monitoring that is a combination of a public and a private signal).
-We explore three types of equilibria: Perfect Public Equilibria (PPE), Belief-Free Equilibria, and Belief-Based Equilibria.
+In Section \ref{sec:app.rg} we study the implications of III in repeated games with imperfect monitoring (specifically monitoring that is a combination of a public and a private, conditionally independent, signal).
+We explore three types of perfect bayesian equilibria: Perfect Public Equilibria (PPE), Belief-Free Equilibria (BFE), and Belief-Based Equilibria (BBE).
+III implies that, for prevalent private utilities:

-The private sunspot principle implies that for prevalent private utilities: \begin{enumerate} \item all pure perfect bayesian equilibria are PPE (where pure means agents do not condition their action on their private preference type), \item any information one agent uses in a PPE must be relevant to another agent's strategy, \item belief-free equilibria do not exist. \end{enumerate} PPE are often inefficient when it comes to off-path play\footnote{We should care about off-path play in scenarios with potential miscoordination, trembling-hands, or (more) uncertain preferences.}.
-One reason is because they preclude atonement: conditional on the same realization of the public signal, an agent that is guilty of deviating cannot act any different from an innocent agent.
+\begin{itemize} \item all pure perfect bayesian equilibria are PPE (where pure means agents do not condition their action on their private preference type), \item non-trivial belief-free equilibria do not exist, \item any outcome that occurs w.p.
+1 in a game with private monitoring must be myopically optimal. \end{itemize} The first two results are illustrated in Figure \ref{fig:venn}.

+PPE can be inefficient, some criticisms are that they force agents to neglect private information, impede efficient renegotiation proof equilibria, and lead to inefficient off-path play (as arise in cases of miscoordination, trembling-hand play, or large uncertainty about private preferences).
+This is because PPE preclude atonement: conditional on the same realization of the public signal, an agent that is guilty of deviating cannot act any different from an innocent agent.
 A particular application of this is the impossibility of symmetric renegotiation proof PPE when monitoring is anonymous.

-These properties do not extend to non-PPE equilibria, demonstrating the importance of belief-based equilibria.
-Harsanyi purification provides a natural interpretation of belief-based equilibria as private preference types making `reputation' trade-offs, which we argue can be tractably understood in settings with deterministic signal structures (becoming much less tractable with noisy monitoring).
+We discuss how Belief-Based Equilibria can be more efficient than PPE by introducing `randomization', and suggest that they can be tractably understood in settings with deterministic (imperfect) monitoring.